-3 and 5 and their enthusiasm about the imminent Christmas period is contagious: they sing songs, draw Christmas cards, plan their Christmas eve party and, of course, they compile their wish list for presents, in the form of a letter to Santa.
+3 and 5 (6 and 8, time has passed!) and their enthusiasm about the imminent Christmas period is contagious: they sing songs, draw Christmas cards and of course they compile their wish list for presents, in the form of a letter to Santa.

 Even if not exactly in the same form, I have been busy compiling a wish list myself.

 This might come as a surprise to people who know me.

 I am a minimalist at heart and very much live by the mantra ‘collect moments, not things’.
 I am known for having a slight obsession with space and I periodically go around my house getting rid of ‘clutter’.

 My definition of clutter being quite broad, most things we own have been labelled as clutter at some stage and yes, this include toys, clothes and the occasional piece of furniture!